ZhiyuanF/ML-Climate_ZhiyuanFan/journal.md

 However, more functions of the GANs remain to be checked, especially the conditional GANs.
 Conditional function not yet working and still debugging now.

+2022-11-08
+Confirmed that the solar and spatial scenarios cannot run due to data-loading function Need extra work on that.